sflems/led-board-manager/README.md

 # NHL LED Scoreboard Web GUI & Configurator
 #### A Django based web app to configure an <a href="https://github.com/riffnshred/nhl-led-scoreboard">NHL LED Scoreboard</a> running on a Raspberry Pi.

+## Description
 Designed as a solution to manage the NHL LED Scoreboard project by [Joel Joannisse](https://github.com/riffnshred).
+The app uses a Django webserver to manage profiles in a simple SQLite database.
+Users can access the web interface which can be hosted on their local machine or network.

-The app uses the current configuration schema found in the `nhl-led-scoreboard/config` directory and generates a form to modify the config.
+The webserver uses the `current config.schema.json` found in the `nhl-led-scoreboard/config` directory and generates an easy to use form to create a `config.json` file.
 At the moment, configurations you edit are validated against this current schema exclusively.
-I'd certainly like to get cross version editing working sooner than later.
+It the saves a new `config.json` in the `nhl-led-scoreboard/config` directory.
+The app also has the ability to backup configurations to file from the dashboard.

+JSON can also be edited manually in the `/admin` interface. __Be Careful!__ The entries in the admin panel are currently __not__ validated against the config schema.
+This allows you to enter custom configurations during testing.

+_____________

 ### Disclaimer
 _(Work in Progress)_

 This project is still in development.
 Development of the NHL LED Scoreboard is similarly evolving.
 They both rely on the external NHL API which, at any time may be inaccessible or updated.
 This app does modify your configuration files in the `nhl-led-scoreboard/config` directory.
 While these are backed up during installation, please backup any _prized_ configurations on your own accord.

+_____________

 ## Table of Contents
   - [Requirements](#requirements)